karinsim/Prosperity-by-IMC/README.md

 This repository contains the code we used in the IMC Prosperity3 challenge.
 In the `main` branch, you will find the final submission files (`roundn_final.py`), as well as the scripts used for calculating the manual trades (`Manualn.py`).

-In the `karin` branch, you will find my Jupyter notebooks, as well as the data and log files used for research (sans the data downloaded from the Data in the Bottle - you can find this publicly elsewhere).
+In the `karin` branch, you will find my Jupyter notebooks, as well as the data and log files used for research.
 Each team member's respective branch also contains the implementation of their trading strategies in Python.

 <details>
 <summary><h3> 🛠 Utility Functions (utils.py) </h3></summary>